Good Practices for Healthy Soil

 Small Footprint, Big Impact

-“When you go fishing, it’s not about how much you can take from the river; it’s about what it will give you.
+“When you go fishing, it’s not about what you will take from the river; it’s about what it will give you.
 Same holds true with the land.
 It’s about patience and acceptance — learn what it can provide and work at sustaining its ongoing gift.”

-Art Tran, Dilia Knoll Farm Owner and Environmental Steward
+Art Tran, Dilia Knoll Farm Founder and Environmental Steward

 Regenerative Land Use Planning